Severson-Group/eMach/docs/source/getting_started/tutorials/bspm_opti_tutorial/index.rst

 tutorial you will be able to:

 * run multi-objective optimizations using ``eMach`` for a wide range of electric machines;
-* post-proccess optimization data to understand a design space;
+* post-process optimization data to understand a design space;
 * select and share candidate designs from a design space.